 The idea of technophilia as used in the critical theory of society, describes the new forms of enthusiasm for new technologies and technological innovations.
 Technophilia is a strong enthusiasm for new technologies such as Computers and the Internet.
-The term technophilia is contrasted with technophobia and is used in sociology when examining the interaction of individuals with their society.
+Technophiles can be described as geeks who are obsessed with technology.

 A Technophile Looks at

-Technology, Education, and Art.
+Technology, Education, and Art. -

 Munoz, Zina C.

 Asserts that introducing educational technology into the K-12 curriculum is a major trend.
 Presents a set of questions that educators should answer as they increase the use of technology in the classroom.
 Maintains educators need to resist the temptation to use technology to replace important educational activities rather than to enhance them.

 Confessions of a Technophobe and a Technophile: The Changing Perspective of Technology in ESL.
 Hayward, Nancy M.; Tuzi, Frank - Source: TESOL Journal, v12 n1 p3-8 Spr 2003.
 Abstract: Two university professors discuss the benefits of shared expertise and e-feedback in the design of an English-as-a-Second-Language (ESL) writing course.